seanmcelroy/picovm/README.md

 The project is currently a single Main() function which performs the following steps:

 1. Reads in a .asm file
-2. Compiles the assembly to bytecode
+2. Assembles the assembly code to bytecode
 3. Writes out an a.out file (experimental, in the future will be divided into workflow tools)
 4. Loads the bytecode into a virtual machine
 5. Executes the code